Handmade Poultry & Pet Houses

 We recommend that once or twice a year you apply a coat of a waterproofing timber treatment to the timber of the house to keep it watertight e.g. Protek Eco-Shield Waterproofing Wood Stain.

 Timber shrinks and expands through the seasons so you should expect movement as it settles in place.
-There will probably be some small cracks due to this movement, as it is timber after all, but it will not compromise its integrity due to the thickness of the timber we use.
+There will probably be some small cracks due to this movement, as it is natural material after all, but it will not compromise its integrity due to the thickness of the timber we use.

 With good care, your Flyte so Fancy house will not need any other preservative treatment for at least 15 years.
 The house itself is built to last much longer of course.
 See full details of our Fair Care Warranty below.